 Collect CCM in the basal compartments and store at 1) 4 °C for further LDH analysis, denoting cell membrane rupture-mediated cytotoxicity, and/or 2) store at -80 °C for further analysis of protein release via enzyme-linked immunosorbent assay (ELISA).
 Run the assays according to the kit supplier recommendations.

-Upon the removal of CCM, wash the inserts with PBS 3x and fix the cells on cell culture inserts in 4% [w/v] paraformaldehyde (in PBS, 15 min at room temperature [RT]) by ensuring both insert sides are well-covered with PFA solution.
+Upon the removal of CCM, wash the inserts with PBS 3x and fix the cells on cell culture inserts in 4% [w/v] paraformaldehyde (in PBS, 15 min at room temperature) by ensuring both insert sides are well-covered with PFA solution.
 Subsequently wash 3x with PBS to remove PFA.
 Store the samples submerged in PBS at 4 °C for further immunostaining (an example of this method has been described previously17).

 REPRESENTATIVE RESULTS: